wootfish/eli.sohl.com/drafts/wangs-attack.md

 modification also has the potential to modify higher-order bits in the sum, meaning we will have to re-evaluate the sum after each modification to $$m_4$$.

 Here is a lightly edited version of my implementation of the $$d_5$$ massage.
-Small changes have been made to maintain consistency with this post's notation.
-Note that $$m_4$$ is initialized to 0; there is no deep reason for this.
+In this code $$m_4$$ is initialized to 0, but this is not strictly necessary.
 The initial value could just as easily be any other constant or even `random.getrandbits(32)`.
 I just chose 0 for the sake of simplicity and determinism.

 ```python
 N_1 = (a_1 + F(b_1, c_1, d_1)) % MODULUS